butla/Book/2016/presentations/tdd_of_python_microservices/text.md

     assert response.status_code == 200
 ```

-It's quite clear what's happening in the test: some test data is put in the data base,
+It's quite clear what's happening in the test: some test data is put in the database,
 the service is called through HTTP, and finally, there's an assertion on the response.
 Such straightforward testing is possible thanks to the power of Pytest fixtures.
 Not only can they parameterize tests, but also other fixtures.
 The two top-level ones presented above are themselves composed of others
-(as shown on the diagram below) in order to fine-tune their behavior to our needs.
+(as shown in the diagram below) in order to fine-tune their behavior to our needs.

 ![](images/fixtures.svg "Fixture composition")